crowdsecurity/crowdsec-docs/crowdsec-docs/docs/whitelist/lapi_based_whitelist.md

 title: LAPI
 ---

-LAPI based whitelist are not your traditional whitelists, as in they wont prevent an overflow from happening, but they will prevent a decision being made by the LAPI this means log processorsthat forward alerts to the LAPI will not need to be configured individually to ignore certain conditions.
+LAPI based whitelist are not your traditional whitelists, as in they wont prevent an overflow from happening, but they will prevent a decision being made by the LAPI this means log processors that forward alerts to the LAPI will not need to be configured individually to ignore certain conditions.

 You can create a LAPI based whitelist by prepending a profile to the `profiles.yaml` file: